keithsharp/hpe-oneview-tools/README.md

 By default the output is the routing key of the SCMB message you can modify this by using the -t flag to prefix the output with a timestamp and the -j flag to print the JSON body of the message.
+The -r flag suppresses printing the routing key.